deepchan04/lunar-psr-enhancement/README.md

 -> Lunar Image Enhancement

-This project enhances the images of the permanently shadowed regions of the lunar surface taken by Chandrayaan-2 image processing techniques.
+This project enhances the images of the permanently shadowed regions of the lunar surface taken by Chandrayaan-2 using image processing techniques.

 -> Technical Details